Shadow of a Doubt: Radio

-The film was adapted for Cecil B. DeMille's Lux Radio Theater aired on January 3, 1944 with its original leading actress Teresa Wright and William Powell as Uncle Charlie (Patrick McGilligan said Hitchcock had originally wanted Powell to play Uncle Charlie, but MGM refused to lend the actor for the film).
+The film was adapted for Cecil B. DeMille's Lux Radio Theater aired on January 3, 1944, with its original leading actress Teresa Wright and William Powell as Uncle Charlie (Patrick McGilligan said Hitchcock had originally wanted Powell to play Uncle Charlie, but MGM refused to lend the actor for the film).
 In 1950, Shadow of a Doubt was featured as a radio-play on Screen Directors Playhouse.
 It starred Cary Grant as Uncle Charlie and Betsy Drake as the young Charlie.
-It was also adapted to the Ford Theater (February 18, 1949).
+It was also adapted to the Ford Theater (February 18, 1949) with Ray Milland and Ann Blyth.
 The Screen Guild Theater adapted the film twice with Joseph Cotten, the first with Vanessa Brown as young Charlie, and the second with Deanna Durbin in the role.
 The Academy Award Theater production of Shadow of a Doubt was aired on September 11, 1946.

 Film

 The film has been remade twice: in 1958 as Step Down to Terror, and again (under the original title) as a 1991 TV movie in which Mark Harmon portrayed Uncle Charlie.

 Shadow of a Doubt influenced the beginning of Park Chan-wook's 2013 film Stoker.